wp-plugins/shorter-links/readme.txt

 This plugin is licensed under the [New BSD license](http://akrabat.com/license/new-bsd).

 == History ==

+**1.7 - 11 Feburary 2010**
+Handle failures better.

+**1.6 - 10 January 2010**
+Update version number in correct places so that the WP plugins system notices the update.

 **1.5 - 29 December 2009**
 Support permalinks that start with /%category%/